DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ---

 **TL;DR:** The JavaScript ecosystem has a plethora of libraries and frameworks for front-end development.
-ReactJS is one of the young and shiny new library on the block.
+ReactJS is one of the young and shiny new libraries on the block.
 Even though it's only a few years old, it has gained lots of traction from JavaScript developers around the world.
 One of ReactJS's selling points is the ability to easily build reusable components.
 Another salient point is that not only does it perform on the client side, it can also be rendered on the server side.

 ---

 ## Why React?
 **ReactJS** was built by Facebook to solve one problem: building large applications with data that changes over time.
 It utilizes the concept of the Virtual DOM that selectively renders subtrees of nodes based upon state changes.
 The component based architecture that **ReactJs** emulates makes it incredible to work with.
 Components in **ReactJS** are self-contained views that get their data from triggered events or as inherited property from other components.
-There are basically two main ways of writing components.
+There are essentially two main ways of writing components, using `React.createClass` and extending `React.Component`.
 Props and States in **ReactJs** also makes it fun to work with.
 Learn more about the basic concepts of React [here](https://scotch.io/tutorials/learning-react-getting-started-and-concepts).

 _Using React.createClass Syntax_